shivamsansare/Udaaan/README.md

 # Udaan

-Airline Resservation System, beta program
+Airline Reservation System, beta program
 It uses a custom mysql database to reserve aeroplane tickets Note that this ticket is dummy and won't work for actual reservation.